cenamorado1989/SudokuValidationChecker/README.md

 # SudokuValidationChecker
-check to see whether or not the given input matrix is a valid Sudoku solution.
+check to see whether or not the given input matrix is a valid sudoku solution.